Billericay RFC

 Billericay Rugby Football Club is a rugby football club based in Billericay.

-The club runs 3 teams on a Saturday with the first XV competing in Essex 1.
+The club runs 3 teams on a Saturday with the first XV competing in Counties 1 Essex.
 To support the club's long term ambitions and sustainability the club is building a youth section and welcome youngsters to come along and take up the game with us.
 These ambitions are set out within the Whole Club Development Plan, available to any member or interested party upon request.

 History

 Billericay Rugby Football Club (BRFC) was formed in late 1959 by members of the St Johns Cricket Club with whom BRFC still share the Willowbrook Sports Ground.
 BRFCs first full fixture took place in February 1960 versus a Brentwood XV and since then the club has built steadily, maintaining an enjoyable but highly competitive outlook both on and off the pitch.

 Extracts from a letter from Stan Ball, an early Club President:

 "The person who originally had the idea to set up the club (which as you probably know was a section of the St.John's Sports Association Ltd) was Michael Price, uncle of the one and only Frank Price.
 I am fairly sure that it all started in 1959 and early records show that our first full fixture was against a Brentwood team on 27 February 1960, followed by a game against Billericay School pupils and staff on 19 March 1960.
 The team sheet from the Brentwood game includes my good self and I have a fixture list for the 1960-61 season.

 One piece of useless information that might be of interest is that at one point Billericay RFC had a Barbarian who played occasionally.
 One of our regular players, John Cousins, had been at Trinity College Cambridge and had befriended a Cambridge blue by the name of Robin Jolliffe.
 Robin had been picked for the Barbarians on the wing whilst at Cambridge and was persuaded by John to turn out for Billericay on a couple of occasions!

 Please give my best wishes to those ageing members of the club who might know me, and I extend an invitation to any Billericay members who might be in Jersey to come and enjoy a drink or two with me.